rin67630/Soft-Power-MPPT/Software/Starting at Thinger.io.md

 Click on "save".
 Enjoy your standard Soft-Power dashboard!

+** Further design possibilities
-You may than any time enter the design mode by clicking on the right slider. every widget has at its upper right corner 3 icons ![image](https://user-images.githubusercontent.com/14197155/106430653-67768c00-646c-11eb-8eee-5a0c796d9060.png)
+You may any time enter the design mode by clicking on the right slider. every widget has at its upper right corner 3 icons ![image](https://user-images.githubusercontent.com/14197155/106430653-67768c00-646c-11eb-8eee-5a0c796d9060.png)
 corresponding to: duplicate, edit, trash. e.g. upon clicking on edit the widget you might get something like: